Azuriom/docs/docs/troubleshooting.md

 ### The home page works, but the other pages produce a 404 error

-The url rewriting is not activated, you just have to activate it (see next question).
+The URL rewriting is not activated, you just have to activate it (see next question).

-### URL rewriting is not enabled in Apache 2
+### Apache2 URL rewrite
 You need to modify the `/etc/apache2/sites-available/000-default.conf` file and add these lines between the `<VirtualHost>` tags:
 ```
 <Directory "/var/www/html">